eslint/rfcs/designs/2021-fixable-disable-directives/design.md

 ## Open Questions

-- Is `"meta"` a good name for the fix type?
+- Is `"directive"` a good name for the fix type?
-  - I'd considered `"directive"`, but that felt like it could be too specific to be extended for other meta/configuration in the future.
+  - It feels like it could be too specific to be extended for other meta/configuration in the future.
+  - This RFC originally proposed `"meta"` but that goes too far in being overly vague.

 ## Help Needed